rackerlabs/support-how-to/content/general/hkg2-data-center-migration-customer-faq.md

 will focus on successfully executing your instructions on the night of the migration.

-We strongly encourage customers to back up their data, either by using the Rackspace Managed Backup service or making their own offsite backups.
+We strongly encourage you to back up your data, either by using the Rackspace Managed Backup service or making your own offsite backups.
 If your solution is not currently being backed up, you can talk to your account team about putting a backup solution in place before the migration date.